 Our compensation committee, appointed by our board of directors, is responsible for establishing, implementing and monitoring our compensation philosophy and objectives.
 We seek to ensure that the total compensation paid to our executive officers is reasonable and competitive.
 Compensation of our executives is structured around the achievement of individual performance and near-term corporate targets as well as long-term business objectives.

-Our NEOs for fiscal year 2014 were as follows:
+Our NEOs for fiscal year 2015 were as follows:

-- · Michael Raab, President and Chief Executive Officer; - Jeremy Caldwell, Ph.D., Executive Vice President and Chief Scientific Officer; - · Mark Kaufmann, Chief Financial Officer; and - · Dominique Charmot, former Chief Scientific Officer.
+- Michael Raab, President and Chief Executive Officer; - Mark Kaufmann, Chief Financial Officer; and - Elizabeth Grammer, Senior Vice President and General Counsel.